evisdrenova/kita/README.md

 // if i want the LLM to be easy to use i can just use ollama and point it a local server
 //https://github.com/pepperoni21/ollama-rs?tab=readme-ov-file#installation

+// update the watcher to also track individual files as well in addition to the parents of the files so that we can re-index changes to files